keirthana/anbox-cloud-docs/howto/anbox-runtime/develop-platform.md

 (howto-develop-platform-plugin)=
 # How to develop a platform plugin

-Anbox Cloud provides a platform SDK that allows the development of custom platform plugins for the Anbox runtime, for use cases where the [default platforms](https://discourse.ubuntu.com/t/18733) don't fit.
+Anbox Cloud provides a platform SDK that allows the development of custom platform plugins for the Anbox runtime, for use cases where the default platforms (see {ref}`exp-platforms`) don't fit.
 For example, a custom platform can be used to integrate a custom streaming protocol with the Anbox runtime.

-This guide assumes that all steps are run on an Ubuntu 22.04 machine that hosts the [Anbox Cloud Appliance](https://discourse.ubuntu.com/t/install-appliance/22681).
+This guide assumes that all steps are run on an Ubuntu 22.04 machine that hosts the Anbox Cloud Appliance.
+See {ref}`tut-installing-appliance`.

 ## Preparation